horw/open-telemetry-slides/open-telemetry-slides.md

 - 2019: Passionate Debate Ensues
 - 2020: Observability (Re)defined

-Observability is something you
+Observability is something you either
 <span v-mark.red="1">
-either have, or you don’t.
+implement or you don't.
 </span>

 <!--
 Let's go through the observability timeline.

-The definition of observability originates from mechanics and control theory in the 1960s.
+The definition of observability originates from control theory in the 1960s.
 At that time, people began to think that if a system lacked observability, it would be difficult to understand why certain events occurred.
 They started trying to implement it in various ways.

-When we discuss the IT implementation of observability, it officially all began when Twitter established an observability team that outlined its mission.
+And only as recently as in 2013, observability started gaining momentum in the IT industry, when Twitter established an observability team that outlined its mission.

-After a few years, Twitter provided a definition for The Four Pillars of Observability.
-Initially, it seemed excessive эксесив to have four pillars, so it was eventually reduced to three.
+After a few years, Twitter provided a definition for \*The Four Pillars of Observability\*.
+Initially, it seemed redundant to have four pillars, so it was eventually reduced to \*The Three Pillars of Observability\*.
+JUST THREE

-Following this, there was a hype surrounding it, with every company attempting to implement their toolset for observability by 2018.
+Following this, in 2018, there was a hype surrounding it, with every company attempting to implement their toolset for observability.

 In 2019, debates about observability as a service (SaaS) began, and in 2020, there was a redefinition.
-Observability can't be simply implemented as a SaaS; it's closely linked with various aspects of a product.
-As a result, observability is something you either have or you don't.
+Observability can't be simply implemented as a SaaS; it's closely linked with various aspects of a specific product.
+If \*there is\*  a generic observability solution it required a lot of customization.

+As a \*result\*, Observability is something you either  \*implement or you don't.*
 -->

 ---